All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 eric-nopanen-8e0EHPUx3Mo-unsplash.jpg

-Unfortunately, there is no special treatment for misophonia yet, but there are methods that help to cope with it better:
+Unfortunately, there is currently no specific treatment for misophonia, but there are methods that can help manage it better:

-• Sound therapy (for example, using white noises or music in the background) helps mask irritating sounds.
+• Sound therapy (e.g., using white noise or background music) helps mask irritating sounds.

 • Meditation and relaxation techniques can reduce stress and anxiety levels.

-• Using earplugs or headphones <TAG1> is the easiest but effective way to avoid unpleasant sounds.
+• Using earplugs or headphones is the simplest but effective way to avoid unpleasant sounds.

-If you have a friend or relative with misophonia, the best thing you can do – is respect its limits.
-Don't joke about his reactions, don't make him tolerate trigger sounds and, if possible, try to avoid them.
+If you have a friend or relative with misophonia, the best thing you can do is to respect their boundaries.
+Don’t joke about their reactions, don’t force them to endure trigger sounds, and if possible, try to avoid them.

 This post doesn't have any additions from the author yet.

-Surströming – the most disgusting food in the world or a delicious delicacy?
+Surströmming – the most disgusting food in the world or a refined delicacy?

 26 Feb 12:21

-Surströming – the most disgusting food in the world or a delicious delicacy?
+Surströmming – the most disgusting food in the world or a refined delicacy?

 moonCat